outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to solution automation workflows

       - identify useful structures that fulfill required intents like 'preserving an interface' which is required for a system to exist, interfaces being a core structure of systems, representing stable states of the system
-        - example: a 'limiting structure' and a 'changing structure' are required 'opposite' structures, which are required to fulfill 'preservation' intents like 'make sure change doesnt get out of control' in a system which would destroy the system, which is necessary if the system is to exist or be useful
+        - example: a 'limiting structure' and a 'changing structure' are required 'opposite' structures, which are required to fulfill required 'preservation' intents like 'make sure change doesnt get out of control' in a system which would destroy the system, which is necessary if the system is to exist or be useful, and necessary while the system is still more useful/beneficial than costly
           - similarly, a 'change that is possible on an interface' (like a 'base line') is a 'change that doesnt destroy or destabilize the interface' (like a 'smaller line than the base line, applied in a direction other than that of the base line')

       - identify useful structures determining relevance, such as 'similar differences that make variables relevant' to supplement, replace, or implement known useful structures like 'interaction levels' to fulfill problem-solving intents like 'find relevant variables'